-The project consists of 14 villas on a total area of 6500 m², consisting of two separate plots away from the city center and surrounded by forest land.
-In the early stages of the project, natural conditions such as topography, climate, solar orientation and wind were examined in detail and two villa types were formed.
-The aim of the project is to create a housing community that can be a part of nature and can minimize environmental factors such as temperature and wind by designing comfortable spaces.
+The project consists of fourteen villas sprawled across a total area of 6500 m2 in two separate plots away from the city center and surrounded by forest land.
+In the early stages of the project, natural conditions such as topography, climate, movements of the sun, and wind were examined in detail and two villa types were created.
+The objective of the project was to design a residential community that would be part of nature, but minimize environmental factors such as heat, wind, etc., by creating comfortable spaces.

-International architectural solutions for the climatic conditions of the Mediterranean region were examined and analyzed together with topography and environmental effects.
-In addition, space solutions based on the appropriate indoor and outdoor relationship were developed.Multiple terrace areas, which can be used at different times during the day, have been designed for each villa; joinery and skylight solutions have been developed to support natural ventilation.
+International architectural solutions for the climatic conditions of the Mediterranean region were examined, analyzed with respect to topography and environmental effects, and spatial solutions based on the appropriate indoor and outdoor relationship were developed.Multiple terrace areas, which can be used at different times during the day, have been designed for each villa; joinery and skylight solutions have been developed to support natural ventilation.

-Kerem Erginoğlu, Aslı İngenç Bölükbaş, Seda Duran
+Kerem Erginoğlu, Hasan Çalışlar, Aslı İngenç Bölükbaş, Seda Duran